Saudi blogger Raif Badawi goes on prison hunger strike | DW | 20.09.2019

 Saudi dissident Raif Badawi has started a hunger strike as the conditions of his imprisonment have reportedly worsened.
-The blogger had been arrested and lashed for insulting the country's strict interpretation of Islam.
+On Friday, Ensaf Haidar spoke with DW about her husband's situation.

 Imprisoned blogger Raif Badawi has launched a hunger strike over mistreatment by the Saudi prison officials, his wife Ensaf Haidar said on Twitter on Friday.